Summer Annuals

 Sorghum-Sudangrass

-Versatile hybrid BMR sorghum x sudangrass that can meet the nutritional needs of most classes of livestock.
+A versatile hybrid, Photoperiod Sensitive sorghum x sudangrass that can meet the nutritional needs of most classes of livestock.
 This hybrid can be used for grazing, hay, haylage, and green chop.
-SP4555 has a good leaf-to-stem ratio providing high quality and excellent production when combined with proper management.
+FSG470 has a good leaf-to-stem ratio providing high quality and excellent production when combined with proper management.

-Hybrid sorghum x sudangrass that can be used for grazing, haylage, greenchop, and ground cover.
+BMR6 Hybrid sorghum x sudangrass can be used for grazing, haylage, greenchop, and ground cover.
 It is well suited for use as emergency feed as it will be ready for grazing in 40 days, with adequate moisture.
-Sordan 79’s leaf-to-stem ratio helps insure good palatability and ease of management.
+FSG214 has a 20% increase in digestibility compared to others due to the reduction in lignin with the BMR6 gene.

 Sudan X Sudangrass